-Ethical investing is booming right now with more investors seeking to put their money to good use.
-The latest buzzword is ESG Investing, meaning investing in companies that actively demonstrate a positive Environment Policy, Social Responsibility, and transparent Corporate Governance.
+Ethical investing is booming right now, with more investors seeking to put their money to good use.
+The latest buzzword is ESG Investing, meaning investing in companies that actively demonstrate a favorable Environment Policy, Social Responsibility, and transparent Corporate Governance.

-In fact, according to the Economist, climate change is causing a surge in both ESG related discounted loans to companies with solid ESG policies and strong interest from stock market investors in ESG companies.
+In fact, according to the Economist, climate change is causing a surge in both ESG related discounted loans to companies with robust ESG policies and keen interest from stock market investors in ESG companies.

 ESG now makes good business sense, and many of the largest most successful companies in the world have an active ESG policy as part of the core business strategy.